Kyle Maclauchlan

 Rie Hashimoto Bailey

 Teacher みなさん、おめでとうございます!(Congratulations!)&ようこそ(Welcome)Virginia Governor’s Language Academyへ!!
 My name is Rie Hashimoto Bailey.
 I am from Sendai, Miyagi Prefecture, Japan.
-I am little different background than other SENSEI & SENPAI in this academy.
+I have a slightly different background than other SENSEI & SENPAI in this academy.
 I have a wide range of career backgrounds.
-I am a REIKI Master and Teacher for half of my life and an Alternative medicine practitioner.
-I attended the professional international tourism college in Japan and the U.S. After graduation, I was an international travel coordinator and traveled all over the world.
-(That’s I met my husband in Guam).
-Since then, we lived in Spain, Washington State, Italy, and now Pennsylvania.(I speak Japanese, English, Spanish & Italian).
-We owned a bed & breakfast/Healing Retreat for 8 years.
+I have been a REIKI Master and Teacher for half of my life and I’m an Alternative medicine practitioner.
+I attended a professional international tourism college in Japan and the U.S. After graduation, I was an international travel coordinator and traveled all over the world.
+(That’s how I met my husband in Guam).
+Since then, we have lived in Spain, Washington State, Italy, and now Pennsylvania.(I speak Japanese, English, Spanish & Italian).
+We owned a bed & breakfast/Healing Retreat for 8 years in Washington state.
 Because of my B&B experience, I really enjoy cooking & eating GOOD FOOD!!
 Now I am preparing to publish my 1st cookbook!
-I trained in Japanese calligraphy for 9+ years (because I was left-handed, my parents want to fix my hand habit, so, they put me in the school), and I hold a 7th-DAN degree in the art.
-I am a creative person!
-I am one of the staff of the U.S. ARMY War College International Fellow’s program last 11 years.
+I trained in SHODO-Japanese calligraphy for 9+ years, and I hold a 7th-DAN degree in art.
+I have won awards and also had an exhibition at an art gallery in WA!
+I have been teaching SHODO at a Japanese martial art Dojo in Pennsylvania.
+I have also been one of the staff of the U.S. ARMY War College International Fellow’s program for the last 12 years.
 I always enjoy making new friends from all over the world!
-I am assistant Scoutmaster of Boy Scouts of America in Pennsylvania and Italy.
+I am an assistant Scoutmaster of Boy Scouts of America in Pennsylvania and Italy.
 I have always enjoyed working with youth.
-I always have passion for sharing my heritage of Japan with others.
-And I am very excited and happy to be part of “Virginia Governor’s Language Academy” as one of the SENSEI this summer!
-Because of my background, I hope you FEEL a “SENSE OF JAPAN” that uses all 5 senses within you with the “FACE TO FACE” session through this program!
-Let’s begin to have a full of FUN together!! |
+I always have passion for sharing my Japanese heritage with others.
+And I am very excited and happy to be part of the Virginia Governor’s Japanese Language Academy as one of the SENSEI this summer!
+Because of my background, I hope you FEEL a “SENSE OF JAPAN” that uses all 5 senses within you with the “FACE TO FACE” sessions throughout this program!
+Let’s have a lot of FUN together!! |

 Joey Upadhyay

 Teacher Hello everyone!
-My name is Joey Upadhyay and I am one of the Beginner class teachers this year!
-I am a rising senior at the College of William & Mary, double majoring in Linguistics and Japanese Studies.
-I have been studying Japanese for about 10 years now.
-I was a student at GJA in 2018, and served as an RA/TA the past two years.
-I'm super excited for the academy to be back to in-person after so long, and I'm even more excited to be teaching this year alongside Sana.
+My name is Joey Upadhyay and I am the Beginner class teacher!
+I graduated from the College of William & Mary, double majoring in Linguistics and Japanese Studies.
+I have been studying Japanese for over 10 years now.
+I was a student at The Governor's Japanese Academy in 2018, and have been on the academy's staff since 2020.
 Apart from Japanese, I also speak Spanish, Portuguese, and ASL; additionally, I am learning Japanese Sign Language (JSL), among other languages.
-As for hobbies, I like playing video games like Animal Crossing, Project Diva, Pokémon, and Legend of Zelda, and I love listening to music (I have an embarrassing amount of CDs in my car).
+As for hobbies, I like playing video games like Pokémon and Legend of Zelda, I like Sanrio (Hello Kitty, Gudetama, etc.) and I love listening to music.
 I’m really looking forward to meeting you all and helping out however I can! よろしくお願いします! |

 Emily Argust